-Exceptions offered for clearing under Regulation 5 of the Environmental Protection (Clearing of Native Vegetation) Regulations 2004 do not apply within ESAs.
+Exceptions Exemptions offered for clearing under Regulation 5 of the Environmental Protection (Clearing of Native Vegetation) Regulations 2004 do not apply within ESAs.
 ESAs are protected under the EP Act, and include the following:

 - World Heritage areas

 - areas included on the National Estate Register

 - defined wetlands and associated buffers

+- Bush Forever sites

 - vegetation within 50 m of a listed Threatened species

 - TECs.